Year of three popes

-A year of three popes is a year when the College of Cardinals of the Catholic Church is required to elect two new popes within the same calendar year, in particular the last instance in 1978.
-Such a year has historically occurred when a newly elected pope dies very early into his papacy.
-This results in the Catholic Church being led by three different popes during the same calendar year.
-In one instance, in 1276, there was a year of four popes.
+A year of three popes is a year when the College of Cardinals of the Catholic Church (hence excepting Coptic popes) is required to elect two new popes within the same calendar year.
+The term is most often used in reference to 1978, the most recent year this has occurred.
+Such a year has historically occurred when a newly elected pope dies very early into his papacy, resulting in the Catholic Church being led by three different popes in the same calendar year.
+In 1276, there was an instance of a year of four popes.

 Instances

 There have been twelve instances in which exactly three popes have held office in a given calendar year.